 Parking is on the side of the road.
 The road is wide and there's little traffic, so I think it's fine if you pull over.

-This spring water has never dried up.
+This spring has never dried up.